Reaksoft/docs-2.4.4/sources/customize/auth-script.md

 ## Custom Script Location

-Gluu Server User Interface allows the developer to specify the path to script rather than use the text box from oxTrust.
-The script will be loaded from the specified path.
-This feature will improve script development and there is an option to revert back to working script, if the script is faulty or needs further enhancement.
-The administrator can select `File` from the Script Location
-Type in oxTrust and the file input box will be displayed:
+Custom scripts can either be inserted directly into the Gluu Server interface or you can specify a path to the script.
+Specifying a path will make script development easier.
+There is also an option to revert back to a working script if the script is faulty or needs further enhancements.
+The administrator can select `File` from the Script Location Type in oxTrust and the file input box will be displayed:

 ![image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/auth_article/script_upload_box.png)

 The 'LDAP' option in the Script Location Type can be used to store the script in the LDAP tree once the development is complete.
-Remember that selecting the `LDAP` method requires that the script has to be copied in the input box that appears upon LDAP selection:
+Remember that selecting the `LDAP` method requires the script to be copied in the input box that appears upon LDAP selection:

 ![image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/auth_article/script_in_ldap.png)